justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 The traditional approach for this was to include commentary in your actual commit messages and headers.
-I don't think times have really changed in this regard and the more context you sprinkle about the better, so long as you are clear about your intent and you don't waste the readers time.
+I don't think times have really changed in this regard and the more context you sprinkle about the better, so long as you are clear about your intent and you don't waste the reader's time.

 ## Check out changes locally when it makes sense

 A really healthy habit for reasonably sized changes is to always check out a PR and see if it works for you.
-CI should always be there as an arbiter of regressions.
-Other projects have really complicated processes for testing full 'e2e/raw hardware' tests like this like Intel's [zero-day testing bot](https://01.org/lkp/documentation/0-day-test-service) which actually boots up machines to test out differing version of the kernel.
-While CI and automated testing and building are powerful, it's important to sometimes get a human eye on things to verify things such as faulty tests.
-We all make mistakes, and reviewers are there to give sanity checks to our changes.
+Some projects have powerful processes for testing full 'e2e/raw hardware' scenarios such as Intel's [zero-day testing bot](https://01.org/lkp/documentation/0-day-test-service) which actually boots up machines to test out differing version of the Linux kernel.
+While continuous integration can catch a lot, it's important to sometimes get a human eye for regressions that may not, or cannot, be encoded in automated tests.
+We all make mistakes, and reviewers are there to add a layer of sanity checks to our changes.

 Use common sense.
-If a change is pretty sensible (e.g. a single line change to upate a variable name), you probably don't need to spend the time pulling the change down, compiling, running the tests, etc. The developers mantra is "don't be the machine" and nothing is different here!
-If CI has done more work than you or you're repeating stuff CI is doing, you better have a good reason to mimic the machine.
+If a change is pretty sensible (e.g. a single line change to update a variable name), you probably don't need to spend the time pulling the change down, compiling, running the tests, and so forth.
+As the developer's mantra goes, "Don't be the machine"!

 ## Clean up your mess